 Start by disassembling the pedal, as described above.

 Locate C1 and C3, desolder and remove them.
 Use desoldering braid to make sure you’ve cleaned up the holes as much as possible before removing the capacitors.
 Keep in mind that the holes are through-plated, so there will be solder on both sides of the board.
 I use the soldering iron to heat the soldering point from the back, and lift the legs of the capacitor straight up.
 After clearing as much of the solder as possible with a desoldering braid, I then push the capacitor legs through with the tip of the soldering iron.
 To clean the holes up, I sometimes add fresh solder and desolder it again.

 That’s it!
-And before you ask – yes, I might add the true bypass mod as well.
-But on pedals with this type of setup (where the switch is soldered directly to the circuit board, it is quite advanced work, requiring you to cut out a section of the board.
-And I am a little hesitant to provide such information – I already get enough angry e-mails from people who have messed their (simpler) mods up.
-It’s funny how some people can do a hack job, and then accuse me of ”damaging their pedal”, wondering ”what I’m going to do about it”… I guess time will tell how many such e-mails I get about this post, and I’ll decide from there
+And before you ask – yes, this pedal can be modified to true bypass as well.
+But on pedals with this type of setup (where the switch is soldered directly to the circuit board, it is quite advanced work, requiring you to cut out a section of the board and cut tiny circuit traces.
+On that basis, I am a little hesitant to provide such information, as I already get enough angry e-mails from people who have messed their (simpler) mods up.
+It’s funny how some people can do a hack job, and then accuse me of ”damaging their pedal”, wondering ”what I am going to do about it”…